July 26, 2017

 To speed up incremental backup performed with NAKIVO Backup & Replication, CBT is enabled by default in any new backup job.

-There are several cases when NAKIVO Backup & Replication, as any other VM backup solution, cannot use VMware CBT:
+There are several cases when NAKIVO Backup & Replication, as any other VMware backup solutions, cannot use VMware CBT:

 - VMware CBT is not supported by a VM: Possible cause – ESXi host is lower than v4.1, or Virtual Hardware version is lower than v7;